 By simply filling each cell of the grid with the combination of alleles from top and side, we know all the possible genotypes in the F2:

-We can also quickly derive the ratios of each genotype and phenotype – it is simply a matter of counting.
-One out of our four cells contains the RR genotype (¼ RR), two out of four cells contains the Rr genotype (¼ + ¼ = ½ Rr), and one out of four cells contains the rr genotype (¼ rr), and we're back to our 1:2:1 genotypic ratio!
-And, as you can clearly see, there are 3 round seeds to only 1 wrinkled one (our phenotypic ratio).
+We can also quickly derive the ratios of each genotype and phenotype—it is simply a matter of counting.
+One out of our four cells contains the SS genotype (¼ SS), two out of four cells contains the Ss genotype (¼ + ¼ = ½ Ss), and one out of four cells contains the ss genotype (¼ ss).
+We're back to our 1:2:1 genotypic ratio!
+As you can clearly see, there are three round seeds to only one wrinkled one (our phenotypic ratio).

 Mendel, as a good scientist, confirmed his conclusion about independent segregation using a different method with specific predictions: a test cross.
 In this case, he crossed a heterozygous plant with a homozygous recessive plant.
 He predicted the next generation would show a 1:1 ratio of round to wrinkled:

-In this case, we have two out of four cells that are Rr (¼ + ¼ = ½ Rr), resulting in half the plants producing round seeds.
-Also, we have two out of four cells that are /em>rr (¼ + ¼ = ½ rr).
+In this case, we have two out of four cells that are Ss (¼ + ¼ = ½ Ss), resulting in half of the plants producing round seeds.
+Also, we have two out of four cells that are ss (¼ + ¼ = ½ ss).
 As his predictions held true, he was able to support his original conclusions.

 In a dihybrid cross, the parental strains are different for two characters: for example, seed shape (round, wrinkled) and also seed color (yellow, green).

-As you might expect, now that we're dealing with two separate characters, things get a tiny bit more complicated.
-The F1 look again all the same: round and yellow, and they're heterozygous for both traits.
+As you may expect, now that we're dealing with two separate characters, things get a bit more complicated.
+The F1 all look the same again, round and yellow, and they're heterozygous for both traits.

 Here is the ID card for this dihybrid F1.
 For the gametes, think again of bags of marbles.
 Each locus (again, the genetic "address" or location for the character in question) has its own bag, so each gamete takes a marble from each bag.
-In the seed shape bag, we have "R" and "r" marbles in equal numbers.
-In the seed color bag, we have "Y" and "y" marbles in equal numbers.
-For each gamete, fate just dips its hand once in each bag to pick a marble for each gamete.
+In the seed shape bag, we have S and s marbles in equal numbers.
+In the seed color bag, we have Y and y marbles in equal numbers.
+For each gamete, fate just dips its hand in each bag to pick a marble for each gamete.

 Now, the F1 are selfed to produce the next generation, the F2.
 It gets kind of complicated to think through a diagram with arrows and bags when you have more than one locus, so a Punnett square is definitely the way to go!

 The F2 can have four different phenotypes combining the four different traits: round and yellow, round and green, wrinkled and yellow, wrinkled and green.
-And after counting hundreds of F2 seeds, Mendel noticed that once again he had a predictable, repeatable ratio of the different combinations, only this time it was 9:3:3:1.
+And after counting hundreds of F2 seeds, Mendel noticed that once again he had a predictable, repeatable ratio of the different combinations.
+This time it was 9:3:3:1.

 Brain Snacks: Examples of Mendelian Genetics in Humans